nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding tasks and events before or on a given date: `find_schedule`
-Finds ongoing tasks and events before or on the specified date in SOChedule.
+Finds tasks and events before or on the specified date in SOChedule.

 Format: `find_schedule DATE`
-* **Ongoing tasks** refer to **uncompleted tasks** with deadlines before or on the specified date
+* Tasks refer to **uncompleted tasks** with deadlines before or on the specified date
-* **Ongoing events** refer to events with start date before or on the specified date and end date after or on the specified date, i.e., `event start date <= given date <= event end date`
+* Events refer to events with start date before or on the specified date and end date after or on the specified date, i.e., `event start date <= given date <= event end date`
 * Date entered must be a valid date and in the format of `YYYY-MM-DD`, e.g. `2021-04-01`
 * Only one single date can be entered.
 If more than one dates are supplied, program will return an error message